smart-edge-open/specs/doc/enhanced-platform-awareness/openness-vcac-a.md

 The VCAC-A installation process involves:
 1. Pulling the release package from [Open Visual Cloud VCAC-A card media analytics software](https://github.com/OpenVisualCloud/VCAC-SW-Analytics) and the required dependencies
-2. Apply kernel patches and build kernel RPM
+2. Apply CentOS 7.6 kernel patches and build kernel RPM
 3. Apply module patches and build driver RPM
 4. Build daemon utilities RPM
+5. Install docker-ce & kubernetes on the VCA host
+6. Join the VCA host to the OpenNESS cluster
-5. Pull Ubuntu docker image for building the VCAC-A system image
+7. Pull Ubuntu docker image for building the VCAC-A system image
-6. Download the required package from website for the VCAC-A system image
+8. Download the required package from website for the VCAC-A system image
-7. Apply kernel patches and build kernel deb for the VCAC-A system image
+9. Apply Ubuntu 18.04 kernel patches and build kernel deb for the VCAC-A system image
-8. Apply module patches and build driver deb for the VCAC-A system image
+10. Apply module patches and build driver deb for the VCAC-A system image
-9. Generate VCAD base image for VCAC-A system image
+11. Generate VCAD base image for VCAC-A system image
-10. Install the dependency and components (MSS, OpenCL, OpenVINO)
+12. Install the dependency and components (MSS, OpenCL, OpenVINO)
-11. Boot up the VCAC-A system image
+13. Boot up the VCAC-A system image
-12. Configure the firewall to allow VCAC-A NATting
+14. Configure the firewall to allow VCAC-A NATting
-13. Install docker-ce & kubernetes
+15. Install docker-ce & kubernetes on the VCA node
-14. Join the cluster
+16. Join the VCA node to the OpenNESS cluster
-15. Attach VCA NFD to kubernetes
+17. Attach VCA NFD to kubernetes
-16. Deploy VPU, GPU device plugins and HDDL Daemonset
+18. Deploy VPU, GPU device plugins and HDDL Daemonset
-17. Start VPU metrics exporter
+19. Start VPU metrics exporter
-18. Deploy VPU VCAC-A TAS policy
+20. Deploy VPU VCAC-A TAS policy

 ## References
 - [Intel(R) Visual Cloud](https://www.intel.in/content/www/in/en/cloud-computing/visual-cloud.html)